trappitsch/ansible_playbooks/Readme.md

 This means that you must ensure that the simple upgrade procedure is adequate for the upgrade you want to perform.
 Technically, you can also downgrade the Mattermost server by specifying a lower version number.

+#### Setup

+- For host setup, see below
+- Clone this repository or make sure you have the files `mattermost-update.yml` and `vars/mattermost.yml` locally
+- Configure the variables according to your needs in `vars/mattermost.yml`.
+The top block is for the Mattermost server, the bottom block for the local / control machine.
+  - `tmp_path`: Temporary path on the server to download the new Mattermost version to
+  - `install_path`: Path where you `mattermost` folder is located
+  - `backup_path`: Path where you want to store the backup of the old Mattermost version on the server
+  - `do_cntrl_backup`: Boolean to decide if you want to copy the backup to the control machine or not
+  - `cntrl_backup_path`: Path where you want to store the backup of the old Mattermost version on the control machine

 ## Host setup